friktor/react-native-sms/README.md

 - [ ] PROFIT!!!

 # Thanks
-Inspired by @rhaker [react-native-sms-android](https://github.com/rhaker/react-native-sms-android) and rewritted on Kotlin, with promises and sugar
+Inspired by @rhaker [react-native-sms-android](https://github.com/rhaker/react-native-sms-android) and rewritten on Kotlin, with promises and sugar